SoftwareDesignLab/SSVC/Technical Impact/README.md

 Once it pops up, click Add New Interpreter, and then add local interpreter.
 A menu will pop up that will have options on the left, you are looking to click
 **Conda Environment** on the left side.
 It will then load anaconda environments automatically, and you should be able to find TF_GPU or whichever name that you chose for your environment.
-Click that and click apply, and it will then have your PyCharm index a lot of libarries, which will take a couple minutes and then your code should be errorless and ready to run!
+Click that and click apply, and it will then have your PyCharm index a lot of libraries, which will take a couple of minutes and then your code should be errorless and ready to run!

 ## Usage
 In terms of using the code you have a relatively straight forward command line usage that is written out with examples of how to run things along with descriptions of each command.